stormpath/stormpath-documentation/source/accnt_mgmt.rst

 2. The end-user opens their email and clicks the verification link.
 This link comes with a token.
 3. With the token, your application calls back to the Stormpath API server to complete the process.

-If you create a new Account in a Directory with both Account Registration and Verification enabled, Stormpath will automatically send a welcome email that contains a verification link to the Account’s email address on your behalf.
-If the person reading the email clicks the verification link in the email, the Account will then have an ``ENABLED`` status and be allowed to log in to applications.
+If you create a new Account in a Directory with both Account Registration and Verification enabled, Stormpath will automatically send a youlcome email that contains a verification link to the Account’s email address on your behalf.
+If the person reading the email clicks the verification link in the email, the Account will then have an ``ENABLED`` status and be alloyoud to log in to applications.

 .. note::